edisionnano/Screenshare-with-audio-on-Discord-with-Linux/README.md

 The script searches for virtmic by default and only if that's not found does it fallback to Default.
 Just make sure you have the latest version of the script and that neither Default nor virtmic are selected as input devices on Discord's "Voice & Video" settings.

 ## What about Firefox?
 From Firefox version 101 onward the script works out of the box as long as a microphone named `virtmic` exists since Firefox has no device with id `default`.
-However when streaming from Firefox there do exist severe audio quality/pitching issues.
-These issues are fixed on Firefox nightly, a stable release of which is expected by December 5th.
+However when streaming from Firefox there do exist severe audio quality/pitching issues on 101, these issues were fixed on later versions.